 Do you feel, or have you felt, out of control with any of these things?
-If your answer is yes, then you may be wondering, 'what's that got to do with being sexually abused as a child?'
+If your answer is yes, then you may be wondering, 'what's that got to do with being sexually abused as a boy?'
 Well, being abused is extremely painful.
 Such pain is hard to cope with.
 There may have been no one around to listen to your pain.
-Some people turn to addictions.
+Traditionally, men are supposed to be strong and to cope with anything.
+But you still have to find a way of coping and surviving.
+Some men turn to addictions.
 If this has happened to you try not to beat yourself up about it.
 It's important to understand that addictions serve many valuable short-term functions: